EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Providers can be:
 - curious (honest-but-curious or trustworthy-but-not-trusted with respect to the data confidentiality);
-- lazy (not trusted with respect to the integrity in addition to confidentiality);
+- lazy (not trusted with respect to the integrity in addition to confidentiality, e.g., a low-cost server that could try to save some money interrupting a query before its end);
 - malicious (not trusted with respect to the integrity in addition to confidentiality).

 ----------------------------------------------------------------